AteetVatan/masx-openchat-llm/README.md

+---
+title: MASX OpenChat
+emoji: 🏹🏹🏹
+colorFrom: indigo
+colorTo: blue
+sdk: docker
+pinned: false
+app_file: app.py
+---

 # MASX OpenChat LLM

 > **A FastAPI service that brings the OpenChat-3.5 language model to life through a clean, scalable REST API.**

 ## What is this?

-MASX OpenChat LLM powered by the state-of-the-art OpenChat-3.5 model.
+MASX OpenChat LLM is your gateway to conversational AI powered by the state-of-the-art OpenChat-3.5 model.
+Think of it as your personal AI assistant that you can integrate into any application, website, or service through simple HTTP requests.

+### Key Features
 - **Powered by OpenChat-3.5**: Latest conversational AI model with 7B parameters

-## Folder Structure

-masx-openchat-llm/
-├── app.py                #  FastAPI entrypoint
-├── model_loader.py       #  Load model only once (OpenChat/Mistral)
-├── requirements.txt      #  Only include inference packages
-├── Dockerfile            #  Used automatically by HF ├── env.example           #  Environment variables template
-└── README.md             #  Endpoint doc & HF Space link

-##  Quick Start
+## 🚀 Quick Start

 ### Requirements